La Vega, Dominican Republic: Sectors

-Government
+Government of Vega

 Economy

 The local industries are based upon cacao, coffee, tobacco, rice, and cattle production.
 There is also a small but very famous brewery called Cervecería Vegana known for its pilsener-style beers, named Quisqueya and Soberana.
 There is a factory known for making the famous sausage Induveca.

 Religion

 The shrine of Our Lady of Mercy called Santo Cerro is located in the place where Virgin Mary appeared to Christopher Columbus during a battle.

 Education

 There is an extension of the Universidad Nacional Pedro Henríquez Ureña and there is the Universidad Católica Tecnológica del Cibao.
 Since 2005 the national and local governments are planning to build an extension of the Universidad Autónoma de Santo Domingo, but there are some conflicts and the project is behind schedule.
 This city also has one of the most expensive schools in the country, the famous Colegio Agustiniano, which is the only in the country.